 The second thing you should know about the parenting plan: As a general rule, either party can have whoever they want watch the child during that person’s residential time.
 If the opposing party is having somebody dangerous watch the child during that person’s residential time, let your attorney know.

 The third thing you should know about your parenting plan: You are required to notify the other party when you intend to relocate–in other words, when you intend to move.
 There is a section in your parenting plan specifically on that subject, and the rules are fairly detailed and complex.
-I highly encourage you to read that section of your parenting plan.
+I highly encourage you to read that section of your parenting plan or our article on How to Move with the Children.
 Here are the ABCs, or rules of thumb, regarding relocation.

 - A, if you are relocating but within the same school district, chances are you don’t need to give formal notification to the other side.
 You can just send an e-mail or text with your new address.

-- B, if you are the primary care parent, it is very important that you give proper notice to the opposing party if you are moving outside of the school district.
+- B, if you have at least 45% of the residential time with your child, it is very important that you give proper notice to the opposing party if you are moving outside of the school district.
 If you don’t do that, the court could come down on you very hard and you could even lose residential time with your child should you move without the court’s permission.

-- C, if you are not the primary care parent, and you do not want the child to move wherever it is the opposing party wants to take him or her, it is very important that you object using the proper forms given to the right people at the right time.
+- C, if you receive an official notice of intent to relocate, and you do not want the child to move wherever it is the opposing party wants to take him or her, it is very important that you object using the proper forms given to the right people at the right time.
 If you do not do this, the opposing party is going to be allowed to relocate with the child and that could mean that you lose a lot of your residential time.

-- D, Washington Law presumes that if the primary care parent wants to relocate, that it should be allowed.
-If the non-primary care parent wants to stop it, he or she needs to prove that it’s against the child’s best interest, which is usually a difficult argument to make.
+- D, Washington Law presumes that if a parent with at least 55% of the residential time wants to relocate, that it should be allowed.
+If the other parent wants to stop it, he or she needs to prove that it’s against the child’s best interest, which is usually a difficult argument to make.
 So if you intend to object, make sure that you put in all of the research possible to show why it is that it would not be in the child’s best interest.

 - And E, if the relocation occurs and it puts a large distance between each parent’s home, usually the court will put in place what’s called a Long-Distance Parenting Plan.
 A Long-Distance Parenting Plan entails less frequent but longer time with the non-primary care parent.
 If you’d like more information on these Long-Distance Parenting Plans, we have an article on the subject.